learning2hash/learning2hash.github.io/tutorial.md

 ## Implementation (LSH)

 The original Matlab code supplied by Moran and Lavrenko can be found [here](https://github.com/sjmoran/GRH).
 We will code up a version of the model in Python 3.
-This tutorial will train the model on the CIFAR-10 dataset and benchmark the retrieval effectiveness against LSH (Gaussian random projections) using the precision at 10 metric and semantic nearest neighbour evaluation.
+This tutorial will train the model on the CIFAR-10 dataset and benchmark the retrieval effectiveness against LSH ([Gaussian sign random projections](https://randorithms.com/2019/09/19/Visual-LSH.html)) using the precision at 10 metric and semantic nearest neighbour evaluation.

 First step is to instantiate a virtual environment for Python3: